Ivi logo mobile

 7) What about diesel vehicles into California?

-A - 1979 model year and older vehicles with original-equipment diesel engines are exempt from Direct Import lab testing requirements.
-Please note that any vehicle converted to operate on diesel fuel is subject to lab testing requirements if it is a 1968 model year vehicle or newer.
-For smog, or in use testing, a diesel vehicle 1997 or older is exempt from testing.
-So if you bring a 1997 diesel direct import, or a vehicle that was never originally sold in the USA, aka does not meet EPA requirements as built, and want to register it in California, it first has to go to the emissions testing lab.
+For smog (in-use testing), a diesel vehicle 1997 or older is exempt from testing.
+So if you bring a 1997 diesel direct import, or a vehicle that was never originally sold in the USA (does not meet EPA requirements as built) and want to register it in California, it first has to go to the emissions testing lab.
 This testing can exceed the value of many vehicles, so not very many diesel vehicles are properly brought into California compliance.

 Show or Display